danja/transmissions/README.md

 # Treadmill

+After _No Code_ and _Lo Code_ comes _Marginally Less Code_

-A micro-framework to simplify construction of small data processing applications in JavaScript.
+**Treadmill** is a micro-framework which will simplify construction of small data processing applications in JavaScript (assuming you are already familiar with JavaScript and RDF).

-A bit like `make` or a `package.json` builder
+A bit like `make` or a `package.json` builder.

 ![Treadmill](https://github.com/danja/treadmill/blob/main/docs/images/treadmill.jpg)